Flemington Road interchange upgrade

-- Two extra lanes will open on the Flemington Road exit ramp that opened in February 2017, increasing the number of lanes from three to five to reduce queueing back onto the freeway.
+- Two extra lanes opened on the Flemington Road exit ramp that opened in February 2017, increasing the number of lanes from three to five to reduce queueing back onto the freeway.

-- Permanent access restrictions will be in place from Lennon Street to Boundary Road to create a safe intersection.
+- Permanent access restrictions from Lennon Street to Boundary Road have created a safe intersection.
 Drivers will be able to turn left from Lennon Street onto Flemington Road, but they will need to use alternate routes to access Boundary Road.